 • biomass fuel handling, storage, combustion technology and experience of working with manufacturers of such technology

 • on-site and in-laboratory performance testing of biomass technologies from domestic scale through to industrial plant using a wide range of appropriate standards

 • pertinent legislation and regulations relating to the installation and utilisation of such technology

 The Health and Safety in Biomass Boilers document was presented and released at the Combustion Engineering Association / Carbon Trust Biomass health & safety workshop.
 We have a good appreciation of the issues surrounding biomass utilisation in the UK.
 Our experience of all parts of the biomass chain ranges from production, handling, processing (especially combustion) and waste handling, to related environmental issues on all levels.

 See our reports on the Measurement of in-Situ Performance of Solid Biomass Boilers for BEIS.

-Kiwa Gastec also produced a report for DEFRA "Assessment of particulate and NOx emissions from a range of log and pellet appliances and boilers by a range of measurement techniques - the effects of method adjustments".
+Kiwa Energy (formerly Kiwa Gastec) also produced a report for DEFRA "Assessment of particulate and NOx emissions from a range of log and pellet appliances and boilers by a range of measurement techniques - the effects of method adjustments".